-- The balance of an asymmetrical composition, organized so the circles overlap and join with each other
+- The balance of an asymmetrical composition is organized, so the circles overlap and join with each other

 - The colors, textures, and designs that place emphasis on a part or parts of the sculpture

-- The repetition of patterns in the paper and circles that produce an organized visual rhythm
+- The repetition of patterns in the paper and circles produce an organized visual rhythm

 Materials Used for This Assignment

 - Natural reed for basket making, 3/8" flat, 175-ft. coil

 - Assorted colored papers, 8-1/2" x 11"